abrahamparn/WEB-DEVELOPMENT-JOURNEY/readme.md

 📷 _Screenshots and demo links available in the folder’s `README.md`_

+### 📁 `netflix-landing-page/`

+a simple, responsive **Netflix landing page clone**, built using **HTML, CSS, and JavaScript**.
+The layout and styling are inspired by Netflix's official homepage and was built as a frontend UI exercise based on a tutorial by [Traversy Media](https://www.youtube.com/watch?v=27JtRAI3QO8).

+- Features:
+  - Netflix-inspired homepage layout
+  - Fully responsive (mobile, tablet, desktop)
+  - Image-based hero and content sections
+  - Fast loading and minimal dependencies
+- Stack: HTML, CSS, JAVASCRIPT
+  📷 _Screenshots and demo links available in the folder’s `README.md`_

 ---

 ## 🧠 What I’ve Learned

 This journey showcases skills and understanding in:

-- Semantic HTML & responsive CSS
+- Semantic HTML & responsive CSS design
-- JavaScript fundamentals, ES6+, and event-driven architecture
+- JavaScript fundamentals, ES6+, and event-driven programming
-- Fetch API and asynchronous data handling
+- REST API integration & asynchronous data handling
-- Webpack configuration and asset optimization
+- Webpack bundling, configuration, and performance optimization
-- Service Workers and offline caching (PWA)
+- Service Worker implementation for offline support (PWA)
-- Integration and E2E testing (Jasmine, Karma, CodeceptJS)
+- Frontend testing with Jasmine, Karma, and CodeceptJS
 - Accessibility, performance, and SEO optimization
+- Structuring frontend/backend codebases
+- Implementing JWT-based authentication

 ---